-Investments shall be made with judgement and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived.
+Investments shall only be made in accordance with industry standards, with employees exercising judgement and care, under circumstances then prevailing, with fiduciary responsibilities relating to the investment practices of public fund investors.
+Employees making the investments shall do so not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived.
+Employees shall only engage in an investment transaction as permitted under the terms of this Policy.

-Investment officers and employees exercising due diligence and acting in accordance with written procedures and this Policy shall be relieved of personal responsibility for an individual security's credit risks or market price changes, provided deviations from expectations are reported in a timely fashion and the liquidation or the sale of securities are carried out in accordance with the terms of the Policy.
+Employees exercising due diligence and acting in accordance with written procedures and this Policy shall be relieved of personal responsibility for an individual security's credit risks or market price changes, provided deviations from expectations are reported in a timely fashion and the liquidation or the sale of securities are carried out in accordance with the terms of the Policy.